Alloyed/flirt/README.md

 =====

 Flirt is a small script for picking the appropriate version of LOVE to use for any given LOVE game.
-To run flirt, you'll need a vanilla lua install and a unix-like environment with the following commands:
+To run flirt, you'll need a Unix-like environment with the following commands:

+* lua (any version should be fine, but tested against 5.1)
 * unzip
 * which
 * test